gitmp01/supervisor_docker/README.md

 # supervisor_docker

-Import env variables into supervisor from another file
+Basic example on how to import environment variables from bash to a supervisor instance.